simplex-chat/simplex-chat/edge-messaging-implementation.md

 To update the connection, edge-messaging client of the sender MUST send PUT request to the sender connection URI `SU` (returned by the server to the connection recipient when creating the connection), signed with the key `SK`.

 Request body should be sent as JSON object with the following properties:
-- `connectionID` (string): existing connection ID (see [Connection ID](#connection-id)).
 - `sender` (string, optional): the new public key `SK` to verify digital signature of the sender.
 This parameter is only allowed if the sender key `SK` is already available on the connection, otherwise the server MUST reject the request with HTTP status code 401 (Unauthorised).
-- `newSenderURI` (boolean, optional): if `true`, the server will generate a new URI `RU` for the sender to use the connection.
-- `recipient`, `newRecipientURI`, `disabled`: these parameters are prohibited, and if any of them is present the server MUST reject the request with HTTP status code 401 (Unauthorised).
+- `recipient`, `disabled`: these parameters are prohibited, and if any of them is present the server MUST reject the request with HTTP status code 401 (Unauthorised).

 Server MUST permanently update required connection keys and URIs without preserving any copy.

-If the connection update succeeded, the server MUST respond with HTTP status code 200 (OK) with body (possibly empty) that may have the following properties:
+If the connection update succeeded, the server MUST respond with HTTP status code 200 (OK) with emty body.
--  `recipientURI` (string, optional): only returned if the new recipient URI was requested to be generated with `"newRecipientURI": true`.
--  `senderURI` (string, optional): only returned if the new sender URI was requested to be generated with `"newSenderURI": true`.

 If the connection key `SK` has changed, all the following requests signed with the old key MUST be rejected with HTTP status code 401 (Unauthorised).

-If the connection URI `SU` has changed, all the following requests to the old URI MUST be rejected with HTTP status code 404 (Not Found).

 #### Send messages